British Wreck Commissioner's inquiry into the sinking of the Titanic: Report and conclusions

 In contrast to the American inquiry, the Mersey report did not condemn the failures of the Board of Trade, the White Star Line or Titanic's captain, Edward Smith.
 The report found that although Smith was at fault for not changing course or slowing down, he had not been negligent because he had followed long-standing practice which had not previously been shown to be unsafe (the inquiry noted that British ships alone had carried 3.5 million passengers over the previous decade with the loss of just 10 lives).
 It concluded that Smith had merely done "only that which other skilled men would have done in the same position."
 However, the practice itself was faulty and "it is to be hoped that the last has been heard of this practice.
 What was a mistake in the case of the Titanic would without doubt be negligence in any similar case in the future."

-The report's recommendations, along with those of the earlier United States Senate inquiry that had taken place in the month after the sinking, led to changes in safety practices following the disaster.
+The report's recommendations, along with those of the earlier United States Senate inquiry that had taken place in the month after the sinking, led to changes in safety practices.